 The Getty Museum is free to enter.
 However, you have to pay $20 to park.

-You don’t need a lot of time here, because it’s not that big, but it’s a great place for some old-fashioned fun!
+You don’t need a lot of time here, because it’s not that big.
+Still, it’s a fantastic place for some old-fashioned fun!

 Relax at Venice Beach

 Near Venice Beach, this hip boulevard is chock-full of diverse shops, galleries, restaurants, and bars.
-There are all kinds of quirky businesses to pop into, and on the first Friday of each month, the street is taken over by live music and food trucks.
+There are all kinds of quirky businesses that you can pop into.

-There’s a great farmers market in the Grove, featuring loads of fresh bread, fruit, and veggies, plus a delicious food court (I love eating here) and a few specialty coffee shops.
+There’s a great farmers market in the Grove.
+It features loads of fresh bread, fruit, and veggies, plus a delicious food court (I love eating here) and a few specialty coffee shops.

 Nearby is an outdoor shopping mall featuring all the major brands and a movie theater.
 It’s nice to walk around, as it’s very well decorated.